psychemedia/storytelling-notes/three_nails.md

 "tapes" were tri-lingual in presentation

-6In other languages, the Gypsy is known as Gitano, Zingaro, Ziguener, Cazigan,
+6 In other languages, the Gypsy is known as Gitano, Zingaro, Ziguener, Cazigan,